heychirag/heychirag.gitlab.io/_posts/2019-07-31-smashing-atoms-cern-openlab-summer-student.md

 #### Transportation

 CERN provided us with bikes for a deposit of 100 CHF that would be redeemable upon bike return towards the end of summer.
-Check out how was it like to bike from my hotel to Building #31 inside CERN.
 A lot of people did get their bikes stolen for not having a presence of mind and consequently making bad parking decisions.
 The safest place to park bikes is inside CERN and at your hotel that would usually have a parking area reinforced with metal for this very purpose.
 This also shows us such petty crimes are not so uncommon even in rich countries like Switzerland and France.
+Check out how was it like to bike from my hotel to my office below.
 {: .text-justify}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XbjHdENluNQ" frameborder="0" allowfullscreen></iframe>